top of page

 Not necessarily.
 Just because you are charged with a crime does not mean you will have a criminal record!
 Additionally - in most cases, youth criminal records are automatically destroyed after a period of time - see the next question for more info!

 Youth charged under the Youth Criminal Justice Act (YCJA) are afforded certain protection under the law.
 One of these protections is that your name is never published in a court list or in the news media.
 Generally, your youth record is “sealed” and destroyed after a period of time without having to take any action.
 However, this is not the case if you are over 18 and charged with another crime while your record is still unsealed – or accessible.
 The amount of time your youth record is open or unsealed depends on the crime you are found guilty of.
+Below you can find a non-exhaustive list of offences and how long it takes before the record will be sealed or destroyed.

 Am I Going to Jail?